 If either of those elements is not met, the victim will be unable to use this doctrine as a basis for recovering compensation.

-Following a dog bite, the most crucial thing to consider is your health.
 The following are the most common dog bite injuries:

 All of these factors can cause a dog to bite someone.
 Because of the wide range of potential risks, dog owners should always keep their dogs leashed and maintain control when out in public.

-If you or a family member, such as a kid, has been severely injured by a dog, our dog bite attorneys can work with you to ensure that you receive just and fair financial compensation.
+If you or a family member, such as your kid, has been severely injured by a dog, our dog bite attorneys can work with you to ensure that you receive just and fair financial compensation.
 In many circumstances, the victim may be entitled to compensation for the following:

 If your injuries are severe, they may require long-term rehabilitation and therapy.